 I’m certain your answer would vary, depending on your background and experiences, but if we break down our concept of family, there is one core component that stands out: Family is our connection to others.

 No matter where you grew up or what experiences shaped your life, it’s the people that you have met along the way that changed how you view the world, how you act, and how you react.
-Whether the experience was negative and left a scar, or positive and healed your broken heart, it’s these different little connections that helped you to grow and develop into the person you are today.
+Whether the experience was negative and left a scar, or positive and healed your broken heart, it’s these little nuances that have helped you to grow and develop into the person you are today.

 The same can be said of the most beloved characters in fiction.
 What makes them relatable and real is not necessarily just their choices, experiences, and emotions, but how the people past, present, and future have had an impact on them.
-And these ties to others in their own fictional universe is what gives life to an otherwise lifeless character.
+And these ties to others in their own fictional universe can give life to an otherwise lifeless character.
 You celebrate a protagonist who makes a noble sacrifice, because they remember how much their single mom sacrificed to raise them.
 You loathe an antagonist who snatches away everything from their only friend, because their past was handed to them by coddling parents and they never learned the value of relationships.
 Grandparents, parents, friends, mentors, significant others, teachers, peers, siblings: all of these relationships can help you to make a character feel more real and complex.
 And showing what a character has learned from a past or present relationship, whether good or bad, and how that impacts their choices, adds a whole new dimension to them.

 It’s the relationships between characters that touches us and leaves the biggest mark on our lives.
 As you write, ask yourself who in your characters’ lives influenced them to behave the way they do.
 Decide whether your character is upholding or rebelling against what their “family” has taught them.
 And let them decide what their values and beliefs will be, based on the people they have known, hated, lost, and loved.
 For these familial ties are what form a sense of human identity.